-As you have seen in this article, there are a lot of things restaurant managers need to have under control.
+As you have seen in this article, there are a lot of things a restaurant manager needs to have under control.

 While this may seem overwhelming to those who have just begun to manage a restaurant, they can be made much easier through the creation of standard operating procedures.

 Why Create Standard Operating Procedures?

 Standard operating procedures are standardized processes that tell those working in an organization how things should be done.
 In restaurants, they have several benefits including:

 Ensuring quality in the food you serve: By using the exact procedure you know will result in the highest quality finished meal every time you cook a dish, it is easy to ensure every dish you serve is high quality.

 Providing a consistent customer experience: Customers return to your restaurant because they enjoyed the experience the first time around.
 Having set operating procedures ensures the experience will be just as good each time they come back.

-- Make work easier for staff.
+Make work easier for staff.
 When staff understand what they should do in every situation, from managing the Point of Sale (POS) system to clearing the table, there is no confusion when it comes to performing the task.
-This can make things quicker and easier.
+This can make restaurant operations quicker and easier.

 Reduce the effects of staff turnover: Staff turnover in restaurants can be high.
 By having set procedures, you aren’t relying on any one employee to get things done in your restaurant.
 It also makes it easier for new staff to get on board.

-- Reduce reliance on the manager.
-Without a written down set of operating procedures, the success of the restaurant relies on the knowledge of the person in charge.
+Reduce reliance on the manager: Without a written down set of operating procedures, the success of the business relies on the knowledge of its management.
 This increases pressure on the manager and can make it incredibly difficult for the restaurant to continue should the person in charge need time off or be unable to work.